PowerLoom/pooler/README.md

 ### 1. Pooler: Case study and extending this implementation

-Pooler is a Uniswap specific implementation of what is known as a 'snapshotter' in the PowerLoom Protocol ecosystem.
+An extension of the [Uniswap V2 Pooler](https://github.com/PowerLoom/snapshotter-lite?tab=readme-ov-file#overview), this branch (Aave V3) contains an Aave specific implementation of what is known as a 'snapshotter' in the PowerLoom Protocol ecosystem.
 It synchronizes with other snapshotter peers over a smart contract running on the present version of the PowerLoom Protocol testnet.
 It follows an architecture that is driven by state transitions which makes it easy to understand and modify.
-This present release ultimately provide access to rich aggregates that can power a Uniswap v2 dashboard with the following data points:
+This snapshotter provides access to core data points for each Aave loan asset, along with aggregated 'snapshots' built using this base data.
+The following data points are available:

+- Total supply and debt amounts for individual assets
-- Total Value Locked (TVL)
+- Total market metrics for all assets
-- Trade Volume, Liquidity reserves, Fees earned
-    - grouped by
-        - Pair contracts
-        - Individual tokens participating in pair contract
   - aggregated over time periods
       - 24 hours
+- Volume by Action (Supply, Borrow, Repay, etc.) for each asset
+    - aggregated over time periods
+      - 24 hours
+- Lending and Borrowing interest rate APYs
+    - aggregated over time periods
+      - 6 hours
-        - 7 days
+      - 24 hours
-- Transactions containing `Swap`, `Mint`, and `Burn` events
+- Transactions containing `Supply`, `Borrow`, `Withdraw`, `Repay`, and `LiquidationCall` events

-#### Extending pooler with a Uniswap v2 data point
+#### Extending pooler

-In this section, let us take a look at the data composition abilities of Pooler to build on the base snapshot being built that captures information on Uniswap trades.
+In this section, let us take a look at the data composition abilities of Pooler to build on the base snapshot being built that captures information on Aave lending activities.

 ##### Step 1.
-Review: Base snapshot extraction logic for trade information
+Review: Base snapshot extraction logic for lending information

 Required reading:
 * [Base Snapshot Generation](#base-snapshot-generation) and
 * [configuring `config/projects.json`](#configuration)
 * [Aggregation and data composition](#aggregation-and-data-composition---snapshot-generation-of-higher-order-data-points-on-base-snapshots)

-As you can notice in [`config/projects.example.json`](https://github.com/PowerLoom/snapshotter-configs/blob/f46cc86cd08913014decf7bced128433442c8f84/projects.example.json), each project config needs to have the following components
+As you can notice in [`config/projects.example.json`](https://github.com/Seth-Schmidt/snapshotter-configs/blob/582045837fd66b8da1d528410d5984bbe304bcfa/projects.example.json), each project config needs to have the following components

 - `project_type` (unique identifier prefix for the usecase, [used to generate project ID](#base-snapshot-generation))
 - `projects` (smart contracts to extract data from, pooler can generate different snapshots from multiple sources as long as the Contract ABI is same)
 - `processor` (the actual compuation logic reference, while you can write the logic anywhere, it is recommended to write your implementation in pooler/modules folder)

+Optionally, a project can define one or more `preloaders` as a dependency in `snapshotter/modules/computes/utils/preloaders/` that will run before any core compute logic is executed.
+Preloaders can be used to fetch data points that will be shared between projects to prevent redundant RPC queries, or to submit large workloads over a request queue and wait for the results to be returned over a response queue.
+See the [Powerloom Docs](https://docs.powerloom.io/docs/Protocol/Specifications/Snapshotter/preloading) for more information on preloaders.
+This use case leverages the `preloader` concept to fetch the following data:

+- `bulk_asset`: Fetches key data points for all assets using Aave's [UiPoolDataProviderV3](https://docs.aave.com/developers/periphery-contracts/uipooldataproviderv3) Smart Contract
+- `bulk_event`: Fetches emitted events from Aave's [Pool](https://docs.aave.com/developers/core-contracts/pool) Smart Contract for all assets

 There's currently no limitation on the number or type of usecases you can build using snapshotter.
 Just write the Processor class and pooler libraries will take care of the rest.

 https://github.com/PowerLoom/pooler/blob/1452c166bef7534568a61b3a2ab0ff94535d7229/config/projects.example.json#L1-L35

-If we take a look at the `TradeVolumeProcessor` class present at [`snapshotter/modules/computes/trade_volume.py`](https://github.com/PowerLoom/snapshotter-computes/blob/6fb98b1bbc22be8b5aba8bdc860004d35786f4df/trade_volume.py) it implements the interface of `GenericProcessorSnapshot` defined in [`pooler/utils/callback_helpers.py`](pooler/utils/callback_helpers.py).
+If we take a look at the `AssetSupplyVolumeProcessor` class present at [`snapshotter/modules/computes/pool_supply_volume.py`](https://github.com/Seth-Schmidt/snapshotter-computes/blob/aave/pool_supply_volume.py) it implements the interface of `GenericProcessorSnapshot` defined in [`snapshotter/utils/callback_helpers.py`](snapshotter/utils/callback_helpers.py).

 There are a couple of important concepts here necessary to write your extraction logic:
 * `compute` is the main function where most of the snapshot extraction and generation logic needs to be written.
 It receives the following inputs:
-- `epoch` (current epoch details)
-- `redis` (async redis connection)
+- `msg_obj` (`SnapshotProcessMessage` instance, contains all the necessary epoch related information to generate snapshots)
-- `rpc_helper` ([`RpcHelper`](pooler/utils/rpc.py) instance to help with any calls to the data source contract's chain)
+- `rpc_helper` ([`RpcHelper`](snapshotter/utils/rpc.py) instance to help with any calls to the data source contract's chain)

-* `transformation_lambdas` provide an additional layer for computation on top of the generated snapshot (if needed).
-If `compute` function handles everything you can just set `transformation_lambdas` to `[]` otherwise pass the list of transformation function sequence.
-Each function referenced in `transformation_lambdas` must have same input interface.
-It should receive the following inputs -
- - `snapshot` (the generated snapshot to apply transformation on)
+- `anchor_rpc_helper` ([`RpcHelper`](snapshotter/utils/rpc.py) instance to help with any calls to the protocol state contract's chain)
- - `address` (contract address to extract data from)
+- `ipfs_reader` (async IPFS client to read the data from IPFS)
- - `epoch_begin` (epoch begin block)
- - `epoch_end` (epoch end block)
+- `protocol_state_contract` (protocol state contract instance to read the finalized snapshot CID or anything else from the protocol state contract required for snapshot generation)

 Output format can be anything depending on the usecase requirements.
 Although it is recommended to use proper [`pydantic`](https://pypi.org/project/pydantic/) models to define the snapshot interface.

-The resultant output model in this specific example is `UniswapTradesSnapshot` as defined in the Uniswap v2 specific modules directory: [`utils/models/message_models.py`](https://github.com/PowerLoom/snapshotter-computes/blob/6fb98b1bbc22be8b5aba8bdc860004d35786f4df/utils/models/message_models.py#L47-L54).
-This encapsulates state information captured by `TradeVolumeProcessor` between the block heights of the epoch: `min_chain_height` and `max_chain_height`.
+The resultant output model in this specific example is `AaveSupplyVolumeSnapshot` as defined in the Aave V3 specific modules directory: [`utils/models/message_models.py`](https://github.com/Seth-Schmidt/snapshotter-computes/blob/3e56f33aec5ceb2fecc6ec1b10d4536572136145/utils/models/message_models.py#L91).
+This encapsulates state information captured by `AssetSupplyVolumeProcessor` between the block heights of the epoch: `min_chain_height` and `max_chain_height`.

 ##### Step 2.
-Review: 24 hour aggregate of trade volume snapshots over a single pair contract
+Review: 24 hour aggregate of volume by action snapshots over a single asset contract

-* As demonstrated in the previous section, the `TradeVolumeProcessor` logic takes care of capturing a snapshot of information regarding Uniswap v2 trades between the block heights of `min_chain_height` and `max_chain_height`.
+* As demonstrated in the previous section, the `AssetSupplyVolumeProcessor` logic takes care of capturing a snapshot of information regarding Aave V3 lending activities between the block heights of `min_chain_height` and `max_chain_height`.

-* The epoch size as described in the prior section on [epoch generation](#epoch-generation) can be considered to be constant for this specific implementation of the Uniswap v2 use case on PowerLoom Protocol, and by extension, the time duration captured within the epoch.
+* The epoch size as described in the prior section on [epoch generation](#epoch-generation) can be considered to be constant for this specific implementation of the Aave V3 use case on PowerLoom Protocol, and by extension, the time duration captured within the epoch.

 * As shown in the section on [dependency graph of data composition](#aggregation-and-data-composition---snapshot-generation-of-higher-order-data-points-on-base-snapshots), every aggregate is calculated relative to the `epochId` at which the dependee [`SnapshotFinalized` event](#snapshot-finalization) is receieved.